Simon Harmer

-Simon Ross Harmer (born 10 February 1989) is a South African international cricketer.
-He plays for South Africa primarily as an off-break bowler but is also a capable lower order batsman.
-He plays domestic cricket in South Africa for Titans, and in England for Essex.
+Simon Ross Harmer (born 10 February 1989) is a South African cricketer who has played 14 Test matches for the national team since 2015.
+A right arm off spinner and lower order batter, he has also played for the domestic clubs Essex in England since 2017 and Titans in South Africa since 2020.
+Harmer is the fifth South African to take over 1,000 wickets in first-class cricket.

-Biography
+Domestic and franchise career

+South Africa

 Harmer debuted for Warriors in the 2010–2011 first class season against the Cape Cobras claiming 5/98 in the first innings and 1/53 in the second innings to go along with his 46 and 69 runs with the bat.
 He became a regular fixture in Warriors side in the 2011–2012 side, ending the season as leading wicket taker in his full rookie season, claiming 44 wickets.